kas1qqqq/currency-transducer/README.md

-# Currency converter
+# Currency transducer
-Currency converter with fetching data from the National Bank of Ukraine.
+Currency transducer with fetching data from the National Bank of Ukraine.